itsmiir/astral-science/README.md

 # astral science

-a space mod for the modren era
+a space mod for the modern era